biopython/biopython.github.io/wiki/Tree.md

 ------------

 This module is being developed alongside phyloXML support as a Google Summer of Code 2009 project.
-To use TreeIO, see the [PhyloXML](PhyloXML "wikilink") page for instructions on installing from a [GitHub](GitUsage "wikilink") branch.
+To use Tree, see the [PhyloXML](PhyloXML "wikilink") page for instructions on installing from a [GitHub](GitUsage "wikilink") branch.